machineagency/jubilee/ACKNOWELDGEMENTS.md

 * Tony Lock of the Duet3D Project

 ## Beta Testing Acknowledgements
-* @Danal on Discord for early design feedback and identifying early stage buts
+* @Danal on Discord for early design feedback and identifying early stage bugs

 ## BOM Acknoweldgements
 * @ImpC on Discord for BOM alternatives to cut costs